JasperAdegeest/Large-scale-Validation-of-Deep-Learning-for-Logged-Bandit-Feedback/readme.md

 # Large-scale Validation of Deep Learning for Logged Bandit Feedback

+## Paper

+The paper of this reseach can be found in the main folder of the repository.

 ## Data

 Our experiments are conducted on the Criteo dataset, which can be obtained via (http://www.cs.cornell.edu/~adith/Criteo/).